jlvivero/cetys-api/README.md

 ##How to use
 1.
-   Send a **POST** request to https://cetys-api.herokuapp.com/login with the next patameters in the body:
+   Send a **POST** request to https://cetys-api.herokuapp.com/login with the next parameters in the body:

    **user**=m0xxxxx
    **password**=xxxxxxx